-The work was recently displayed at the gallery in NEON: The Charged Line, a major success with both audiences and critics which traced how artists have worked with neon since the 1960s.
-The exhibition saw Emin alongside other stars including Joseph Kosuth, Fiona Banner, François Morellet and Keith Sonnier and coincided with Blackpool’s famous Illuminations’ LightPool project.
+The work was recently displayed at the gallery in NEON: The Charged Line.
+It traced how artists have worked with neon since the 1960s.
+The exhibition saw Emin alongside other stars including Joseph Kosuth, Fiona Banner, François Morellet and Keith Sonnier.
+It also coincided with Blackpool’s famous Illuminations LightPool project.

-Emin, who is well known for her work with fabric, embroidery and installations including the notorious ‘My Bed’ which was displayed as part of the Turner Prize in 1999, has also established a reputation for her evocative and emotionally charged work in neon.
-The artwork the Grundy has purchased, titled ‘I Know I Know I Know’, is from 2002 and is one of the earliest works in neon undertaken by the celebrated artist of the so-called “young British artist” generation.
+Emin is well known for her work with fabric, embroidery and installations.
+Including the notorious ‘My Bed’ which was displayed as part of the Turner Prize in 1999.
+She’s also established a reputation for her evocative and emotionally charged work in neon.
+The artwork the Grundy has purchased, titled ‘I Know I Know I Know’, is from 2002.
+It’s one of the earliest works in neon undertaken by the celebrated artist of the so-called “young British artist” generation.

-The acquisition marks the first purchase made possible through a New Collecting Award from Art Fund, and also sees additional support from the John Ellerman Foundation.
+The acquisition marks the first purchase made possible through a New Collecting Award from Art Fund.
+Additional support came from the John Ellerman Foundation.

-Over the past decade the Grundy has established a reputation as one of the North’s leading centres for contemporary visual art, undertaking ambitious exhibitions which explore the relationship between art and popular culture.
+Over the past decade the Grundy has established a reputation as one of the North’s leading centres for contemporary visual art.
+Various ambitious exhibitions explore the relationship between art and popular culture.

-Through the light programme and the expansion of the light collection, the Grundy is looking to become a national centre for artists working in the medium, alongside its wider programme.
+The light programme and expansion of the light collection will help the Grundy become a national centre for artists working in the medium.

 More about Grundy Art Gallery

-Grundy Art Gallery is Blackpool’s art gallery and offers a year round programme of contemporary and visual art exhibitions and events including solo and group exhibitions together with talks, workshops and educational activities.
+Grundy Art Gallery is Blackpool’s art gallery.
+It offers a year round programme of contemporary and visual art exhibitions and events.
+There are solo and group exhibitions together with talks, workshops and educational activities.

-The gallery is housed in a Grade II listed Carnegie building and has a collection that was founded in 1908.
-Today the collection includes works by established artists such as Martin Creed, Tracey Emin, Laura Ford, Gilbert and George, Brian Griffiths, Augustus John, Haroon Mirza and Eric Ravilious.
+The gallery is housed in a Grade II listed Carnegie building.
+The collection was founded in 1908.
+Today it includes works by established artists such as Martin Creed, Tracey Emin and Laura Ford.
+Gilbert and George, Brian Griffiths, Augustus John, Haroon Mirza and Eric Ravilious.
 It also has works by regionally based emerging talent such as Joe Fletcher Orr and Louise Giovanelli.